TheCatPlusPlus/goblin-camp-legacy/README.md

 - Builds and runs with VS2022 on Windows, and Clang 10 on Linux
 - Tileset rendering is completely broken
 - Boost was updated, so old saves will most definitely not load

-Personally I don't have patience for this codebase, so not doing any bigger changes.
-This should be good enough as a reference point to kick off a modern rewrite in not-C++ (no promises though).
-YMMV.